Justin Bour: Philadelphia Phillies

 On August 10, 2018, the Philadelphia Phillies acquired Bour and cash considerations from the Miami Marlins for minor league pitcher McKenzie Mills.
 As a bench player for Philadelphia, Bour batted .224/.296/.347 with one home run and five RBIs in 54 plate appearances.
 After the 2018 season, the Phillies put Bour through waivers, removing him from their 40-man roster.
 The Phillies did not tender Bour a contract offer, making him a free agent.

 Los Angeles Angels

 On December 15, 2018, the Los Angeles Angels signed Bour to a one-year, $2.5 million contract.
 Bour elected free agency following the 2019 season.

 Hanshin Tigers

-On December 14, 2019, Bour signed with the Hanshin Tigers of the Nippon Professional Baseball(NPB).
+On December 14, 2019, Bour signed with the Hanshin Tigers of the Nippon Professional Baseball (NPB).

 On November 20, 2020, he became a free agent.

 San Francisco Giants

 On March 2, 2021, Bour signed a minor league contract with the San Francisco Giants organization.
 He was assigned to the Triple-A Sacramento River Cats to begin the 2021 season.
 On June 25, 2021, the Giants released Bour, making him a free agent.
-Bour put posted a .772 OPS while hitting .213 with six home runs and 17 RBI in 108 at-bats during 33 games at Triple-A. Giants manager Gabe Kapler said it was a “mutually discussed decision.”
+Bour posted a .772 OPS while hitting .213 with six home runs and 17 RBI in 108 at-bats during 33 games at Triple-A. Giants manager Gabe Kapler said it was a “mutually discussed decision”.